What Nobody Tells You About Spiritual Organizations

 So you end up with this strange situation: a group of people practicing ego dissolution inside a structure that requires ego to function.
 People learning to release attachment while the organization becomes increasingly attached to its own survival.
 Teachers pointing toward freedom while sitting atop hierarchies that constrain it.

-I've watched this play out in two different traditions over thirty years.
+I've watched this play out in two different traditions over thirty-two years.
 The tension never fully resolves.
-It just gets managed — sometimes skillfully, sometimes disastrously.
+It just gets managed - sometimes skillfully, sometimes disastrously.

 "Spiritual organizations are like water trying to organize itself.
 The moment it takes shape, it stops being what it was."